Ou Medicine

 The correct answer is

 Some vaccines must be given in a series over several days or weeks.
-You should see your doctor as early as possible before your departure to find out what medications or vaccines are recommended and allow enough time for them to be given.
+You should see your provider as early as possible before your departure to find out what medicines or vaccines are advised and allow enough time for them to be given.

 A.